 “M-Plant is what I’ve always wanted to hear: the basic stripped down, raw sound.
 Just drums, basslines and funky grooves and only what’s essential.
 Only what is essential to make people move.
 I started to look at it as a science, the art of making people move their butts, speaking to their heart, mind and soul.
 “It’s a heart-felt rhythmic techno sound.
 M-Plant is just M. minimal.”

 Although his desire to remain underground has been replaced by an urge to reach a wider audience, Hood remains fiercely critical of artistic and economic movements destructive to inner-city communities and has combined his musical enterprises with outreach and social activist ends.
 With this in mind the seminal ‘Nighttime World Pt.1’ in 1995 and ‘Nighttime World Pt.2’ in 2000 incorporating Jazz, Soul, Hip Hop as well as Techno and House.

-„These days I am focussed purely on minimalism and really embracing minimalism, because it’s taken on a life of its own.
+„These days I am focussed purely on minimalism and really embracing minimalism because it’s taken on a life of its own.
 It’s now a music style separate from techno.
 I would never have imagined that it would take this direction.
 I didn’t see that one coming!
 I saw minimalism in life becoming more and more evident – in furniture, in electronics, in art, in automobiles, appliances – you know I could see that coming.
-But, as far as music itself being thought of now as an art form?
-Back then, I think people looked on at it as a trend but they didn’t realise that minimalism is an art form.
-I did not realise it would take on this characteristic as it has now.
-So, where I’m at right now is embracing minimalism and seeing how far I can push it – in my interpretation of what simplicity and the music is all about.
+But, as far as the music itself being thought of now as an art form?
+Back then, I think people looked on at it as a trend but they didn’t realize that minimalism is an art form.
+I did not realize it would take on this characteristic as it has now.
+So, where I’m at right now is embracing minimalism and seeing how far I can push it – in my interpretation of what simplicity and music is all about.
 I am really representing it as an art form and not a trend.

 As the future evolves, we’re going to get more and more minimal“